 Excited for Greek life?
 Carthage College has fraternities and sororities.

 Planning to play sports?
 Carthage College has many options for athletes.
 See them all and learn more about life at Carthage College on the Student Life page.

 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|

-Let's take a closer look at all of these areas to get a better sense of what Carthage College offers and if it sounds like a good fit for you.
+Let's take a closer look at these factors to get a better sense of what Carthage College offers and if the school might be the right college for you.

-Out of all the first-year, full-time undergrads who start at Carthage College, around 79% return for their sophomore year.
-Carthage College's six-year graduation rate for undergrads is 62%.
+Approximately 73% of first-year, full-time undergrads who start at Carthage Collegereturn for the next year.
+Around 68% of students who started at Carthage College earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.